Share this:

 Jazz concerts coming to Cincinnati

-There is a rich history of Jazz in Cincinnati.
+Jazz in Cincinnati has a rich history.
 Since the 1900s, jazz music has had a very influential impact on Cincinnati.
-In the 1920s, Gennett Studios attracted big-name jazz musicians and African-American jazz bands.
+In the 1920s, Gennett Studios attracted big-name jazz musicians and African American jazz bands.

 Jazz became crucial to the Cincinnati club and music scene in the 1950s.
 The genre has maintained popularity over time.